• Slider Image

 • Unofficial entrants are not permitted on the course.

-• Only athletes, walkers and push-rim wheelchairs are allowed on the course.
-All chairs must be equipped with brakes, and wheelchair competitors must wear helmets and attach two fluorescent flags (orange preferred) to the back of their chair, 6 feet high from the ground.
+• Wheelchair competitors must wear helmets and attach two fluorescent flags (orange preferred) to the back of their chair, 6 feet high from the ground.

 • No participants going backwards, animals, bicycles, baby strollers, baby joggers, roller skates, scooters, or skateboards allowed.
 All spectator bikers will be removed from the course.